hpandeycodeit/CourseProject/README.md

 ## Data Cleaning

 We used metapy to cleanup the data.
 We used the MeTA analysis toolkit to clean the raw data that was scraped from Twitter.
 This involved using ‘stemming’ to treat base words as the same, in order to reduce the amount of noise in the analysis.
+One important aspect of this work is the necessity to remove "emojis".
+These contaminate the data, and create biases in the results.
+So, we removed any emojis with the text.

-## DATA Processing
+## DATA Analysis

-Current data is analyzed to create time-series of n-gram counts charts are plotted and embedded into html files.
-These Plots contain the top-20 most popular ngrams.
-We have computed for 2,3,4 and 5-grams.
-As per the proposal we have created the initial Sentiment Analysis for Presidential Elections 2020.
+Current data is analyzed to create time-series of n-gram counts at 5 minute intervals.
+Clickable/zoomable charts are automatically generated, and embedded into html files.
+These Plots contain the top-20 most popular n-grams (for n=2,3,4,5).
+As per the proposal we have created the sentiment trend analysis results for the US presidential elections in 2020.
+Finally, PLSA analysis picks up the most salient topics.

 ## Run the project